jayaemekar/systemdesign/docs/DesignTicketmaster.md

   </kbd>
 </p>

-## 8. Detailed Component Design
+### Detailed Component Design
 First, let’s try to build our service assuming it is being served from a single server.

 Ticket Booking Workflow: The following would be a typical ticket booking workflow:

-1. The user searches for a movie.
+1. The user looks for a film to watch.
-2. The user selects a movie.
+2. The user chooses a film.
-3. The user is shown the available shows of the movie.
+3. The user is shown the movie's available shows.
-4. The user selects a show.
+4. The user chooses a show to watch.
-5. The user selects the number of seats to be reserved.
+5. The quantity of seats to be reserved is chosen by the user.
-6. If the required number of seats are available, the user is shown a map of the theater to select seats.
-If not, the user is taken to ‘step 8’ below.
+6. If the appropriate number of seats are available, the user is presented with a theater map from which to choose seats.
+Otherwise, the user is directed to'step 8' below.
-7. Once the user selects the seat, the system will try to reserve those selected seats.
+7. Once the user has chosen a seat, the system will attempt to reserve that seat.
-8. If seats can’t be reserved, we have the following options:
+8. If seats cannot be reserved, the following options are available:
-    - Show is full; the user is shown the error message.
+- The show is full, and the user receives an error notice.
-    - The seats the user wants to reserve are no longer available, but there are other seats available, so the user is taken back to the theater map to choose different seats.
+- The user's desired seats are no longer available, but there are alternative seats available, thus the user is returned to the theater map to select different seats.
-    - There are no seats available to reserve, but all the seats are not booked yet, as there are some seats that other users are holding in the reservation pool and have not booked yet.
-The user will be taken to a waiting page where they can wait until the required seats get freed from the reservation pool.
-This waiting could result in the following options:
+- There are no seats available for reservation, but all seats are not yet booked since other users are holding seats in the reservation pool that they have not yet booked.
+The user will be directed to a website where they can wait for the appropriate seats to become available in the reservation pool.
+Waiting could lead to the following options:
-        - If the required number of seats become available, the user is taken to the theater map page where they can choose seats.
+        - If enough seats become available, the user is directed to the theater map page, where they can select seats.
-        - While waiting, if all seats get booked or there are fewer seats in the reservation pool than the user intend to book, the user is shown the error message.
+        - While waiting, the user is shown an error message if all seats are booked or there are fewer seats in the reservation pool than the user intended to book.
-        - User cancels the waiting and is taken back to the movie search page.
+        - When the user quits the waiting, they are returned to the movie search page.
-        - At maximum, a user can wait one hour, after that user’s session gets expired and the user is taken back to the movie search page.
+        - A user can wait a maximum of one hour before their session expires and they are returned to the movie search page.
-9. If seats are reserved successfully, the user has five minutes to pay for the reservation.
-After payment, booking is marked complete.
-If the user is not able to pay within five minutes, all their reserved seats are freed to become available to other users.
+9. If tickets are successfully reserved, the user has five minutes to complete the payment process.
+The booking is marked finalized after payment is received.
+If a user does not pay within five minutes, all of their reserved seats become available to other users.

 <p align="center">
   <kbd>